Definition of Safety Culture in Aviation Risk Management

 The role of safety performance in aviation safety is as follows:

-- Safety management uses SMS to improve safety culture;
+- Safety management teams use SMS data and tools to improve safety culture;

 - Safety culture results in certain positive/negative safety outcomes; and